Fazendaaa/Succubus/docs/company.md

 Some of the benefits are related to:

 - No need to install any compiler/interpreter in your team machines
-- You can remove the `Dockerfile` from the repo -- avoiding someone messing with it just to go through some CI/CD stage --
+- You can remove the `Dockerfile` from the repo -- avoiding someone messing with it just to go through some CI/CD stage
-- Avoids some compiler updates breaking the operational system and vice-versa
+- Avoids some compiler updates breaking the operational system and the other way around
 - Your team can use a plethora of Operational Systems (OSes) in their more different versions and architectures -- it won't break the Project development cycle
 - You can upgrade your whole Project framework/compiler version by just changing one line
 - etc.